COVID-19 Update At Elgar Road Vet

 To ensure your health and safety and that of our team we are providing pet care with minimal human contact.

 How we can help you and your pet:

 - Simply call us when you arrive for your appointment

-- Payment can be taken via credit card/eftpos - we are moving to a cashless system.
+- Payment will be taken over the phone via credit card - we have moved to a cashless system.

 Advice from our Vets

 During these unprecedented times, we will continue to provide quality veterinary services to pet parents and their pet companions.

 - Make sure that you have adequate supplies of medications for your pet.
 Our staff can organise this for you.
 If you advise our team a couple of weeks in advance, we can fill your order and have it ready for you to pick up

 - If you are self-isolating and your pet needs to be seen by a vet, please ring the clinic ahead of your appointment.
 We advise that you ask someone else to accompany your pet to our clinics, however, ensure you can be contacted by phone so that our vets can keep you informed during the consult